SolarNetwork/solarnode-handbook/docs/users/datum-sources/modbus.md

  1. Device `P1` with 4 datum properties: `error`, `current`, `voltage`, and `wattHours`
  2. Device `P2` with 2 datum properties: `frequency` and `watts`

-Spreadsheet applications generally allows you to export the sheet in the CSV format, which can then be loaded into SolarNode via the CSV Configurer.
+Spreadsheet applications generally allow you to export the sheet in the CSV format, which can then be loaded into SolarNode via the CSV Configurer.

 <figure markdown>